 The CPU graph displayed in the Overview of the Instance entity shows CPU usage broken down into SQL Server processes and non-SQL Server processes.
 Analyze this graph together with the In MS-SQL and Load graphs to determine whether CPU usage is the source of the performance problems.
-If you conclude that high CPU usage is the source of the performance PCU or tuning the application in the SmarTune or Activity tabs.
+If you conclude that high CPU usage is the source of the performance problems, consider adding more CPU or tuning the application in the SmarTune or Activity tabs.